FlorianWilhelm/the-hatchlor/README.md

 cookiecutter https://github.com/florianwilhelm/the-hatchlor.git
 ```

 🎉 That's  it!
-Now change into the created directory and [check out the `README.md`] for more information on how to use hatch.
+Now change into the created directory and check out [`README.md`] for more information on how to use hatch.

 ## 🪪 License